calnix/zk-bootcamp/homework/Week 6/Note.md

 ### Why does an R1CS require exactly one multiplication per row?

-R1CS requires exactly 1 multiplication per row, so that the constraints can be expressed in the matrix form: Cw = Aw * Bw, where each row is a single contraint.
+R1CS requires exactly 1 multiplication per row, so that the constraints can be expressed in the matrix form: Cw = Aw * Bw, where each row is a single constraint.
-Adhering to the `Cw = Aw * Bw` form is useful to us as it allows us to apply bilienear pairings.
+Adhering to the `Cw = Aw * Bw` form is useful to us as it allows us to apply bilinear pairings.

 If there are multiple multiplications per row, the resulting form would be: Cw = Aw * Bw * ...
 We would not be able to constructively apply bilinear pairings in this case.